About / FAQ

 Here you’ll find my honest adventures creating “home“ while learning new ways to live rich while being frugal.

 Eating nutritionally, living naturally, and creating homemade on a budget is my vision, but doesn’t always come to fruition.
-As an experienced oncology nurse, you may find many of my recipes are geared for the cancer patient/ survivor.
-Please don’t let this deter you.
-Rest assured they are not only healthy, but delicious and family friendly!

 I hope this won’t be one of those blogs you’ll leave feeling defeated and deficient, but feeling uplifted and refreshed.